crcdng/hen-metaverse-tutorial-1/Tutorial.md

 });
 ```

 We want to link that component to the yellow cylinder that sits on the right side of our scene.
-What it does is to call the method `app.getBalance()` that we defined in `app.js` and to transform the resulting value into a funny looking 3D lettering.
+What it does is to call the method `app.getBalance()` that we defined in `app.js` and to transform the resulting value into text inside our scene.
 For this component to work, first we have to pull in the class from `app.js`.
 We also must instatiate that class by creating an object.
 At the top of `main.js`, add the following two lines:

 ```javascript
 import { App } from './app';